Kettlebell swings and rowing machines belong to the same family. (They are both hip-hinge movements.)

 To assess strength, participants were doing back squats, and to assess power, they were doing the vertical jump.

-6-weeks later, the results show that traditional weightlifting (squats) and kettlebell training had similar effects in developing short-term strength and power (source).
+6-weeks later, the results show that traditional weightlifting (squats) and kettlebell training had similar effects in developing short-term strength and power.

-The only difference happened after another 6-weeks where traditional weightlifting outperformed kettlebell training.
+The only difference happened after another 6-weeks when traditional weightlifting outperformed kettlebell training.

 This makes sense because they used a squat to assess the results in strength gain.
 And you cannot expect that hip hinge will lead to better results in squat, than squat itself.

 In a study published in the International Journal of Kinesiology and Sports Science, Matthew R. Maulit from California State University compared two hip hinge movements – kettlebell swing and deadlift.